Last Updated on March 19, 2021 by Julia Wilson

 It’s easy to brush off changes as a cat who is greedy or fussiness.

 Loss of appetite always has an underlying reason, which can be as simple as sudden changes in diet, dirty food bowls, inter-cat issues, but it can also be due to disease.
 Nausea, pain and generally feeling unwell all affect appetite.
-A cat who is not eating is also at risk of hepatic lipidosis, a life-threatening condition which occurs when a cat stops or reduces the amount of food he is eating.
+A cat who is not eating is also at risk of hepatic lipidosis, a life-threatening condition that occurs when a cat stops or reduces the amount of food he is eating.
 This triggers the body to use fat (triglycerides) as fuel, which is sent to the liver to be processed into lipoproteins.
 However the cat’s liver is not very good at processing fat, and it begins to accumulate in the liver cells (hepatocytes), overwhelming it and interfering with its ability to function properly.

 Increased appetite (polyphagia) can occur during pregnancy due to the increased need for calories.
 Diseases include diabetes, hyperthyroidism, acromegaly, inflammatory bowel disease, Cushing’s syndrome, and diabetic ketoacidosis.